Kseniia-FS/Kseniia-FS/README.md

 - 👋 Hi, I’m @Kseniia-FS
 - 👀 I’m interested in coding and traveling
-- 🌱 I’m currently learning redux
+- 🌱 I’m currently learning Node.js
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me kseniia.fs@gmail.com